iwaari/bt_first/README.md

 # Smart Contract with Web3.js, Truffle, and Ganache

-This project demonstrates how to write, deploy, and interact with a smart contract using the Web3.js library, Truffle framework, and Ganache or a public testnet like Rinkeby.
+This project demonstrates how to write, deploy, and interact with a smart contract using the Web3.js library, Truffle framework, and Ganache or a public testnet like Holeski.
 The smart contract allows for the following functionality:

-- The contract can receive Ether.
+The contract can receive Ether.
-- The owner of the contract can withdraw all Ether from the contract's balance.
+The owner of the contract can withdraw all Ether from the contract's balance.
-- The contract includes a function to check its balance.
+The contract includes a function to check its balance.
+For this project, the Holeski Testnet was used as the public Ethereum testnet for deployment and interaction.

 ## Table of Contents
 1. [Smart Contract](#smart-contract)